JHolzhey/Verloren/README.md

 * Major part in deciding the theme, story, style, genre, and features of the game
 * Helped teammates with various ideas and implementation strategies
 * Kept project code organized, optimized, and scalable
+* Found and reworked all stylized pixelated flora sprites on OpenGameArt, and hand drew characters using Pixilart
 * The engine of the game: _Includes..._ (Further explained in later points below)
   * 2.5-D Physics System optimized with grid-based spatial parititoning and efficient collision detection
   * 2.5-D Render System optimized with SSBO batch rendering, texture atlases, and frustum culling